Full-page apps

-Full page apps give you an entire page in the Stripe Dashboard to work with, providing more room for complex layouts such as tabbed navigation, overview dashboards, list-to-detail flows, and data visualization.
-This guide describes key design patterns for building a full page app.
+Full-page apps give you an entire page in the Stripe Dashboard.
+This provides room for tabbed navigation, overview dashboards, list-to-detail flows, and data visualization.
+This guide describes key design patterns for building a full-page app view.

 ## Before you begin